 Anti-Bacterial Rinse – If caught early, gingivitis and bleeding gums can be treated with a thorough dental cleaning.
-Dr. Comeau will recommend improved at home oral hygiene and using an anti-bacterial mouth rinse to help keep your oral bacteria balanced.
+We will recommend improved at-home oral hygiene and using an anti-bacterial mouth rinse to help keep your oral bacteria balanced.

-Scaling & Root Planning – If you have bleeding gums, Dr. Comeau may recommend an intensive cleaning procedure known as scaling and root planning.
-During this treatment we will remove plaque and tartar from deep pockets of the gum and smooth the surface of tooth roots.
+Scaling & Root Planning – If you have bleeding gums, we may recommend an intensive cleaning procedure known as scaling and root planning.
+During this treatment, we will remove plaque and tartar from deep pockets of the gum and smooth the surface of tooth roots.

-Oral surgery – In advanced cases of gum disease, or periodontitis, Dr. Comeau may coordinate treatment with a local specialist to ensure the best result and restore healthy gums.
+Oral surgery – In advanced cases of gum disease, or periodontitis, we may coordinate treatment with a local specialist to ensure the best result and restore healthy gums.

 How to Avoid Bleeding Gums

 The daily removal of plaque is the most important thing you can do to keep your teeth and gums healthy.
 We recommend that your brush and floss your teeth daily to remove the disease causing bacteria from your mouth.
 Also, you should visit our dentist office at least every six months where we will examine your gums and plaque that is located in hard to reach places in removed.
 These steps will help you avoid bleeding gums.

 Schedule a Dental Exam Today